ayakovlenko/scgb/README.md

 ./scripts/install.sh
 ```

-Enjoy a self-recompiling Go binary as you change the source code:
+Enjoy a self-compiling Go binary as you change the source code:

 ```sh
 $ scgb